 While there is nothing more beautiful than bringing new life into the world, there are some complications and challenges that may arise that are important to be aware of.
 Many challenges during pregnancy come in the form of common symptoms, while others are more individual, and can become serious medical issues.
-Common symptoms are referenced in more detail in the Pregnancy Symptoms and Your Pregnancy by Trimester sections.
+Common symptoms are referenced in more detail in the Pregnancy Symptoms article.

 Some more serious challenges and risks include: